Modern soccer has become increasingly more tactical, and this has had a knock-on effect on youth soccer and soccer academies worldwide.

 - Good communication on the pitch is essential in all positions, especially in defense.

-Be sure to work on all the concepts we have mentioned in this post in your training routine and you will improve progressively in each position you play in.
+Be sure to work on all the concepts we have mentioned in this post in your football training routine and you will improve progressively in each position you play in.